Meteor-Community-Packages/meteor-autoform/README.md

 if necessary (`label=false`), and specify field-specific template overrides.
 These features are typically enough to get the appearance you want.
-4. If you really need something truly custom for just one field in just one form, you can then switch to using the `afFieldLabel` and `afFieldInput` components directly.
+4. If you really need something truly custom for just one field in just one form, you can then switch to using the `afFieldInput` component directly.

 ### Can I reuse the same `quickForm` or `autoForm` for both inserts and updates?